Zezo-Ai/PHP-DI/doc/lazy-injection.md

 ## When to use

-Lazy injection requires to create proxy objects for each object you declare as `lazy`.
-It is not recommended to use this feature more than a few times in one application.
+If using PHP 8.4 or newer, PHP-DI will use native lazy object creation, which offers excellent performance.
+For older versions of PHP, lazy injection requires to create proxy objects for each object you declare as `lazy`; it is not recommended to use this feature more than a few times in one application.

 While proxies are extremely optimized, they are only worth it if the object you define as lazy has a constructor that takes some time (e.g. connects to a database, writes to a file, etc.).

+## Using ProxyManager (PHP 8.3 or older)

-## Optimizing performances
+### Optimizing performances

 PHP-DI needs to generate proxies of the classes you mark as "*lazy*".